Ryeshot/voidform-optimizer/README.md

 ### Fixed
  * An issue causing Voidform to gain first stack immediately
- * An issue causing abilities on cooldown unable to be queued
+ * An issue causing abilities on cooldown being unable to be queued

 ## 0.1.3 - 2020-06-23